 Nespresso Creatista machines by Breville

 Breville’s proprietary line is called Creatista.
 It includes the Creatista Uno and the Creatista Plus.
-These are good-looking machines that are styled much like Breville’s Bambino espresso machines, the major difference being that the Creatista brews from Nespresso capsules while the Bambino asks you to load and lock a portafilter before starting up the hot water.
+These are good-looking machines that are styled much like Breville’s Bambino espresso machines.
+The major difference is that the Creatista brews from Nespresso capsules while the Bambino asks you to load and lock a portafilter before starting up the hot water.